Gunnera tinctoria

 What can you do?

-- Report to Galway County Council (see below) or the National Biodiversity Data Centre http://www.biodiversityireland.ie/projects/invasive-species/submit-sightings/
+• Report to National Biodiversity Data Centre http://www.biodiversityireland.ie/projects/invasive-species/submit-sightings/

 Manual Control